Couleslaw/Project-L/docs/FunctionDocs/index.md

 ### Creating Actions

-When Alice first enters the <u>Main Game</u> screen, she has no puzzles, so for her first action she chooses to take a puzzle from the <u>Puzzle Zone</u>.
-She clicks on <u>Take Puzzle</u>, clicks on a puzzle, confirms her selection in the <u>Control Zone</u> and the puzzle appears in her row in the <u>Player Zone</u>.
+When Alice first enters the <u>Main Game</u> screen, she has no puzzles, so for her first action she decides to take a puzzle from the <u>Puzzle Zone</u>.
+She clicks on <u>Take Puzzle</u>, selects a puzzle by clicking on it, confirms her selection in the <u>Control Zone</u> and the puzzle appears in her row in the <u>Player Zone</u>.

-Now she would like to complete the puzzle with some pieces to get the reward.
+Now she would like to complete the puzzle to get the reward.
 Thankfully, every player gets two pieces (`O1` and `I2`) at the start of the game.
-She decides to place the `I2` piece, so she clicks it with her mouse and drags it to the puzzle.
-She then rotates the piece with her mouse wheel and once she's happy with the position, she clicks again which locks to piece in place.
-After thinking for a bit, she changes her mind about the placement, so she clicks on it again, drags to to the new position, locks it in place and confirms her action in the <u>Control Zone</u>.
+She decides to place the `I2` piece, so she drags it onto the puzzle using her mouse.
+Then she rotates the piece with the mouse wheel and once she's happy with the position, she clicks to lock it in place.
+After contemplating for a bit, she changes her mind about the placement, so she drags the piece to a new position, locks it in place and confirms her action in the <u>Control Zone</u>.

 #### Creating Actions in Detail

+The general process of creating an action is as follows:

+1. Start dragging a piece from the <u>Piece Zone</u> to use the _Place action_ or click the appropriate button in the <u>Action Zone</u> to use any of the other actions.
+2. The **Cancel** button will appear in the <u>Control Zone</u>, clicking on it will return the game to its state before the action was started.
+3. After a valid action is created, the **Confirm** button will appear in the <u>Control Zone</u>.
+Clicking on it will confirm the action and the game will be updated accordingly.
+The number of actions left for the current player decrease by 1.
+The action can also be confirmed by pressing the **Enter** key on your keyboard.

+{% include note.html content="
+The **Cancel** button is visible if and only if an action is being created.<br/>The **Confirm** button is visible if and only if the action is valid.
+"%}

 #### Place Piece